infinum/rails-handbook/Databases/SQL/General.md

 SQL tables and columns are spelled in lowercase, and words are separated by underscores, as in `users`, `first_name`.

 It would make your life easier if you align and format a query you are currently working on.
-It would be easier to debug and identify parts of the query.
+It makes it easier to debug and identify parts of the query.

 SQL is correctly pronounced "ess-cue-ell", not "see-quell".